 - Do not perform this procedure on a hot or running engine.
 Allow the engine to cool. - There will be fuel in the fuel filter.
 Keep away from sparks, cigarettes, flames or other sources of ignition. - This procedure will allow some fuel to spill.
 Catch fuel in a rag.
-Wipe up any spilled fuel immediately.

-• The fuel filter must be reassembled carefully with the O-ring, filter cup, and hoses in place.
+Wipe up any spilled fuel immediately. - The fuel filter must be reassembled carefully with the O-ring, filter cup, and hoses in place.
 Improper assembly or replacement could result in a fuel leak, which could result in a fire or explosion hazard.

-If the water separator-alert indicator on the 6Y8 Multifunction tachometer blinks, perform the following procedure.
+If the water separator-alert indicator blinks or the buzzer sounds intermittently, perform the following procedure.